somnathpanja/jscollection/README.md

 # jscollection
-A powerful collection Array, List, Stack, Queue, FixedQueue with power of LINQ for Javascript, node.js
+A simple and powerful generic collection (List, Stack, Queue, FixedQueue) including power of LINQ for Javascript, node.js

 ## Installation